-Some of the most successful people in the world exude a confidence that seems otherworldly.
-Think of Steve Jobs wearing the same pair of jeans and the same black polo neck every day yet ruling a technological empire that has changed the world.
-Think of the easy confidence of Mark Hamill as he addresses thousands of fans with a humorous anecdote and barely blinks at unexpected interruptions.
+Some of the most successful people in the world exude an almost surreal air of confidence.
+Think of Steve Jobs wearing the same pair of jeans and black turtleneck every day while ruling a technological empire.
+Similarly, Mark Hamill’s conviction as he addresses thousands of fans with humorous anecdotes, barely blinking at unexpected interruptions.
 How do these people do it?

-Many people believe confidence is the cornerstone of success.
-And no wonder: in professional psychological circles it is defined as “the degree to which you think and “feel” you actions will achieve positive results”.
+Many people believe confidence is the cornerstone of success. in fact, confidence is “the degree to which you think and feel your actions will achieve positive results”.

-You also need to see yourself and what you do in a positive light, and also see yourself at the end of the line, the success that you will be.
+Additionally, you need to see yourself and what you do in a positive light.
+Visualize yourself at the end of the line as the success that you will be.
 View all criticism as constructive and use it to improve your skills, which will only make your success more achievable.

 Take note of your successes and use them to empower you as you move through your trials and failures.
 If you celebrate the small successes, you’re building up the expectation that you deserve the big success, aiding in your optimism and building your confidence.

-Also, try to exhibit your confidence.
-Many times we are told that showing courage in an idea or in our skills is arrogant, but often putting ourselves out there is exactly what we require to build our confidence.
-This is particularly true when we know that we have a great idea or are excellent at a skill but are too concerned we may come off negatively if we say something – this, on the other hand, is a confidence breaker.
+Many times we are told that showing courage in an idea or in our skills is arrogant.
+But, putting ourselves out there is exactly what we require to build our confidence.
+This is particularly true when we know that we have a great idea or are excellent at a skill but are too concerned we may come off negatively if we say something.
+That thought process is a confidence killer.
 We can also fake confidence a little by having an easy smile, dressing the part, remembering our posture, and shaking offered hands firmly.

 Finally, the most important aspect of confidence is trusting yourself.
-This world of science and technological advancement has emphasized logic over emotion, but intuition is actually an important aspect to self-confidence.
-We have trained ourselves to ignore our intuition and instead work on a basis of pros and cons when the most successful people have relied much on their instinct when it came to making business decisions.
-Retraining ourselves to trust our intuition is a much more difficult task, however, requiring a serious commitment to meditation and self-observation.
+This world of science and technological advancement emphasizes logic over emotion, but intuition is actually very important for self-confidence.
+We have trained ourselves to ignore our intuition and instead work on a basis of pros and cons.
+In contrast, the most successful people have relied much on their instinct when it came to making business decisions.
+Retraining ourselves to trust our intuition is a difficult task, requiring a serious commitment to meditation and self-observation.